 In the ESS, data have to be collected via face-to-face CAPI interviews in all participating countries.

-In each country, the national funding agency appoints a National Coordinator (NC) and a survey organisation to implement the survey according to common ESS specifications.
-The ESS specifications are set to ensure accuracy of data in each country and to optimise comparability of data across countries.
+In each country, the national funding agency appoints a National Coordinator (NC) and a survey organisation to implement the survey according to the common ESS Specification.
+The Specification is set to ensure accuracy of data in each country and to optimise comparability of data across countries.
 The most important standards on data collection include:

 - Response rate target 70% (as a general target; actual target lower in some countries)